 The couple is also suing Canadian production company Big Coat TV and North Carolina contractor Aaron Fitz Construction, the company hired to complete the renovations.
 The HGTV episode featuring Murphy and Sullivan aired in April.

 “The show is scripted, with ‘roles’ and reactions assigned to the various performers and participants, including the homeowners,” the lawsuit alleges.
-“Big Coat’s purported agreement admits that it is in the business of television production, not construction.
+“Big Coat’s purported agreement admits that it is in the business of television production now implementing top tools such as this one to create w2 forms.
 The homeowners’ funds essentially pay the cost of creating a stage set for the television series.”

 The lawsuit says the couple was asked to deposit $140,000 into a fund for the production company.
 The funds go to paying contractors and subcontractors.